syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 ![switch conrol with visual state customization](images/customization-with-visual-state.png)

-### Gradient Colors
+### Gradient colors

-You can also specify the range of colors in thumb and track using ThumbGradientColor and TrackGradientColor as shown in the below code example.
+You can also specify a range of colors in thumb and track using ThumbGradientColor and TrackGradientColor as demonstrates in the following code example.

 {% tabs %}